deverl-ide/deverl/INSTALL.md

 **R16 Releases**

-These is a bug in erlang releases prior to R17 which crashes the wx app.
+A bug in the Erlang wx-binding causes the Erlang Runtime System to crash.

 If you're using R16 then you will need to perform the following fix:
 Delete the line:

 **Disconnect andalso (catch wxEvtHandler:disconnect_impl(CbH,O)),**

 in wxe_server (otp_src_R16XX/lib/wx/src).

+**Pre-built Binaries**

-Previous pre-built binaries are available from [Erlang Solutions](https://www.erlang-solutions.com/downloads/), but currently they include an old version of wxWidgets-2.8 in the 32-bit version, and disable wx completely in the 64-bit version.
+Previous pre-built binaries are available from [Erlang Solutions](https://www.erlang-solutions.com/downloads/), but currently they include an old version of wxWidgets (2.8) in the 32-bit version, and disable wx completely in the 64-bit version.

 ###LINUX